Overview

 Conflict between pedestrians and cyclists

-A four metre-wide unsegregated shared-use bridge and unsegregated shared-use connecting paths are proposed.
+A three-and-a-half metre-wide unsegregated shared-use bridge and unsegregated shared-use connecting paths are proposed.
 This will provide sufficient width to reduce the potential for conflict between cyclist and pedestrians.
 The provision meets current standards and guidance on new cycle provision.

 Potential conflict between pedestrians and cyclists using the bridge was discussed during the public consultation.

-Segregating the bridge into separate lanes for pedestrians and cyclists would result in a wider bridge that would be more visually intrusive, more impactful on the ecology of the site and involve more materials and associated carbon.
+Segregating the bridge into separate lanes for pedestrians and cyclists would result in the need for a wider bridge that would be more visually intrusive, more impactful on the ecology of the site and involve more materials and associated carbon.
 It would also be difficult to enforce the segregation and could result in cyclists failing to slow down as they travel over the bridge.

 The legal status of even a segregated footway and cycleway is that pedestrians can use both sides.
 We want to avoid the potential perception that cyclists have right of way, which may increase cycle speeds and give the impression to pedestrians that the cycleway is an area not permitted for their use.

-A “shared” provision is likely to provide a more flexible space in terms of self-enforcement of appropriate speeds at busy times, i.e., people walking across the full width of the bridge may help prevent cyclists dominating the space.
+A “shared” provision is likely to provide a more flexible space in terms of self-enforcement of appropriate speeds at busy times, i.e., people walking across the full width of the bridge may help prevent cyclists from dominating the space.

 Lighting